raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 --- hints ---
 --- hint ---
-Look at the code you wrote to encrypt the message key - the process is exactly the same for encrypting your plaintext.
---- /hint ---
---- hint ---
-Here is the code you used to encrypt the message key BFR.
+Here is the code you used to encrypt the message key "BFR".
 Can you alter this code to encrypt your plaintext `"RASPBERRYPI"`?

 ```python
 msg_key = machine.process_text('BFR')